about

 As a researcher and academic, I focus on the global history of music theory, particularly in the nineteenth and twentieth centuries.
 I am interested in how musical thought shapes (and is shaped by) the politics of colonialism and resistance, as well as the role that media play in our evolving understanding of musical structures.
 In pursuing these interests, I draw regularly on my experiences as a pianist and harpsichordist, guided by the conviction that theoretical inquiry is deepened by connection with practical experience.

-I am currently writing my first book, According to Nature: The Choropoetics and Global Politics of Just Intonation, which traces the emergence of just-intonation theories and practices from a global network of scholars, musicians, and instrument builders spanning Japan, India, Germany, Sierra Leone, and Mexico.
+I am currently writing my first book, A New World of Sound: Just Intonation and the Making of Modern Music Theory, which traces the emergence of just-intonation theories and practices from a global network of scholars, musicians, and instrument builders spanning Japan, India, Germany, Sierra Leone, and Mexico.
 I examine my experiences restoring, recreating and performing on historical just-intonation keyboards, and analyze how these instruments altered how musical nature and the politics of nationhood and identity were understood.
 Extracts of this work can be found in History of Humanities and a forthcoming article for the Journal of the American Musicological Society.
 I am also developing a second book project that examines the political ramifications behind two turning points in the nineteenth-century history of music theory: the introduction of probabilistic statistics and the development of the epistemological strategy that upheld musical parameters as separate and discrete.
 I will show how these developments drew on colonial logic and paved the way for the analytics of Big Tech corporations like Spotify, focused on harnessing massive reservoirs of musical data towards the generation of capital.
 My first forays into this topic appear in the Oxford Handbook of Timbre and Key Terms in Music Theory for Anti-Racist Scholars (forthcoming).

 At the same time, I am working on several interrelated research projects.
 With Jonathan Service, I am completing a volume with translations of the German- and Japanese-language scholarship of the Meiji-era theorist Tanaka Shōhei, whose ideas also feature extensively in my book.
 With Nina Sun Eidsheim, J. Martin Daughtry, and Dylan Robinson, I am also assembling an edited volume focused on metaphors in music and sound, which will combine essays, creative writing, and graphic scores that explore the social, cultural, and political ramifications of metaphors about music.
 I have additionally obtained grants from the British Academy and Leverhulme Trust for my initiative New Instruments For Theory [NIFTY], focused on developing a suite of digital and DIY instruments for new directions in music-theoretical research and pedagogy.
 The first NIFTY instrument, a reconstruction of Tanaka’s just-intonation “enharmonium” that I designed in collaboration with instrument builder Georg Vogel, was completed in July 2023.